In The Case of Maturity

 In the budget for FY 2021-22, it was announced that for ULIPs issued on or after February 1, 2021, the proceeds from the plan will now be taxed as capital gain at the time of payments under the policy if the aggregate premium exceeds Rs.
 2.50 lakhs in any financial year during the policy's tenure.
 The only exception is any sum received by the nominee at the time of the policyholder's death, where taxability of ULIP on surrender is not possible.
 It may be mentioned that top up premium would also be considered for determining annual premium.
 The keyman policy's death proceeds will be taxed (Employer employee policy).
 Additionally, long-term capital gains exceeding Rupees One Lakh calculated on the proceeds of ULIPs issued after or on 1st February, 2021, will be taxed at a rate of 10 percent.
 Note that this only applies if all ULIPs are classified as equity-oriented funds.
 The government, on the other hand, has yet to provide more details.

-Tax on ULIP surrender after 5 years
+Tax on ULIP Surrender After 5 years

-What happens if the policy is surrendered prior to the 5-year lock-in period?
+What happens if the policy is surrendered before the 5-year lock-in period?
 The entire surrender value will be recognized as income for the current year, added to gross total income, and therefore taxed at the individual's applicable tax slab rate.
 Let’s talk with an example, if taxability of ULIP on surrender is Rs.
 3,00,000 and overall income apart from surrender value is Rs.
 15,00,000, the total income will be Rs.
 18 lakhs and the full income will be subject to tax according to the slab rate.

 What about the tax implications of surrendering a ULIP after five years?
 If the insurance is surrendered after the 5-year lock-in term, the surrender value is tax-free, and the insured can take advantage of the tax benefit.
 As a result, the majority of consumers are concerned about the taxability of ULIP on surrender after 5 years.
 To answer this question, there will be no charge for surrender and the surrender value will become free of tax once you have finished 5 years.
 If you surrender your ULIP before five years, the surrender value is added to your income and taxed at the applicable slab rate.
 It is best to avoid leaving a ULIP as soon as the lock-in period expires.
 The following are some plausible explanations :

 - ULIP charges are substantial in the first few years.
 In ULIP, there are a few fees.
-The premium allocation charge is deducted before the premium is invested, while the funds allocation charge, fund management fee, and policy administration cost are deducted by cancelling units or modifying the NAV in the case of a ULIP.
+The premium allocation charge is deducted before the premium is invested, while the funds allocation charge, fund management fee, and policy administration cost are deducted by canceling units or modifying the NAV in the case of a ULIP.
 The deduction is greater in the 1st year and then after that it decreases gradually.
 By the conclusion of lock-in time and beyond, these charges come down to a point where it doesn’t influence the money.
 You will also miss out on the genuine benefits if you leave after the lock-in period has ended.
 In a ULIP, you will receive smaller returns than you would in a traditional investment.

 - To get the rewards of ULIP, you must stay in the game.
 ULIP is a strategy for long-term investment.
 After 5 years, you can escape the ULIP; nevertheless, even after the lock-in term has ended, it is not recommended.
 You should continue to invest for a long time, say 15-20 years, to realize the benefits.
-If you believe your funds are under performing, you may want to consider switching them.
+If you believe your funds are underperforming, you may want to consider switching them.
 Since, the performance is solely dependent on market swings, as it is in the case of equities, you may wish to wait until the market recovers before withdrawing your ULIP.
 So, in order to receive the rewards, you should invest for at least 15-20 years.